ptheywood/gtc-2019-talk/presentation.md

 ???

-It wasn't feasible for us to re-implement the full simulator, to determine if GPUs are valuable or not, so we selected a subset of models and functionality to produce a minimal simulator that will be representative of performance.
+Not feasible for me to implement a fully featured microsimulator,

+So we selected a subset of Aimsun's functionality to make a minimal representative simulator.

-This includes a the Gipps car following model, a Gap acceptance model for junctions, probabilistic routing and stop sign based junctions.
+We include the car following model, a Gap acceptance model for junctions, probabilistic routing and stop sign based junctions and simulated vehicle detectors.

 ---